-Northeast Guidance Center and CNS Healthcare will co-host the annual community Anti-Stigma Forum on Thursday, May 2, 2019 at The Salvation Army, 3000 Conner Avenue, Detroit.
-This year’s topic for discussion is SUICIDE PREVENTION: A Paradigm Shift in Mental Health and was presented by keynote speaker Sean Campbell.
+Northeast Guidance Center and CNS Healthcare co-hosted the annual community Anti-Stigma Forum on Thursday, May 2, 2019.
+This year’s topic for discussion was SUICIDE PREVENTION: A Paradigm Shift in Mental Health and was presented by keynote speaker Sean Campbell.
 Other speakers discussed the impact of the suicide epidemic with a focus on wellness, zero suicide in healthcare and the importance of education and awareness about the stigma of mental health.

 Sean Campbell has devoted much of his personal and professional energies to the field of substance abuse and mental health.
 Growing up in a household with a loving father who struggled with alcoholism and bipolar disorder, Sean became moved to discover, understand and share what is possible by promoting positive mental health and holistic wellness.
 Sean has been involved in mentoring initiatives to support youth coping with mental health challenges, substance abuse issues and involvement in the criminal justice system.
 His efforts earned him the national Substance Abuse and Mental Health Services Administration (SAMHSA) Voice Award for Young Adult Leadership in 2014.
 From 2016 to 2018, Sean worked in New Jersey state government for the NJ Governor’s Council on Alcoholism and Drug Abuse overseeing the statewide administration of the State’s Municipal Alliance program.
 Currently, Sean is in his final year as a J.D. candidate at Rutgers Law School.